June 2, 2019 Fly-In Charity Breakfast at Stratford airport was a most enjoyable event

 Another thing I thought about, when I saw the helicopter at the Stratford airport, was the new (new, at that time) American military doctrine, introduced at the lead-up to the Vietnam War, that helicopters would play the same role as American cavalry had played, during the battles against Indigenous peoples in the American West.

-Stratford airport brings Best People visitors to opening nights at Stratford Festival
+Stratford airport brings visitors to opening nights at Stratford Festival

-Visitors from the business world often arrive by corporate jet (or, occasionally, helicopter) at the Stratford airport on their way to special occasions at the Stratford Festival.
+Visitors from the business world often arrive by corporate aircraft at the Stratford airport on their way to special occasions at the Stratford Festival.
 It’s a short drive from airport to Festival Theatre.

-The launch of the Stratford Festival in 1953 was a celebrated Establishment event in the history of Canadian theatre.
-I mention that because I have a tremendous interest in the history of the launch of this celebrated festival.
-So many great people – including Establishment figures with eminent connections and resources – worked together to ensure the successful launch of the event.
+The launch of the Stratford Festival in 1953 was a celebrated event in the history of Canadian theatre.
+I mention that because I have a tremendous interest in the history of the launch of the festival.
+So many people worked together to ensure the successful launch of the event.

-Money and power warrant celebration, as well as being the source of tremendous insights, I would add, as Shakespeare (and/or whoever else wrote his plays) has noted.
+Money and power can among other things be the source of insights, as Shakespeare has noted.
 It’s what happens with power – all of the delicious events that arise, in particular circumstances, in relation to it – that classic plays such as Othello are concerned with.

 I very much enjoy seeing Shakespearean plays performed at the Festival Theatre in Stratford.
-From my own vantage point, live drama performed by first-rate actors, directed by a first-rate director, on a stage specifically designed for Shakespearean performances, is an ideal way to access storytelling at its very finest.
+Live drama performed by first-rate actors, directed by a first-rate director, on a stage specifically designed for Shakespearean performances, is an ideal way to access storytelling.

 Opening night for a performance such as Othello, which in the 2019 season is one of the plays featured at the Stratford Festival, is a big event.